 You may check the status of your expected tax refund by calling the IRS Refund Hotline at 800-829-1954.
 This automated system will provide your refund status if you supply your Social Security number, filing status and refund amount due.

-Reporting and Verifying Your Taxes
+Report and Verify Your Taxes

 - jakubzak/iStock/Getty Images